getgrav/grav-learn/pages/03.themes/02.theme-tutorial/docs.md

     use Grav\Common\Theme;

-    class Bootstrap extends Theme
+    class Mytheme extends Theme
     {

     }
     ```

-5. Then, create a Theme configuration file called `bootstrap.yaml` in your `/user/themes/bootstrap` folder with the following content:
+5. Then, create a Theme configuration file called `mytheme.yaml` in your `/user/themes/mytheme` folder with the following content:

    ```
    enabled: true